Making HTTP Requests

 Note that connectors do not require a Content-Type response header and interpret any response body as JSON by default.

-Guidelines for using APIs with Connectors
+Guidelines for using APIs with connectors

-Apollo Connectors make it easy to build a GraphQL API using your existing HTTP/JSON APIs.
+Connectors make it easy to build a GraphQL API using your existing HTTP/JSON APIs.
 They're flexible and work with most APIs, especially if they conform to the following guidelines.

 JSON-over-HTTP basics